Mbed-TLS/mbedtls/docs/architecture/tls13-support.md

   in the sense that when enabling the TLS 1.3 MVP in the library there is rarely any need to modify the configuration from that used for TLS 1.2.

-  The two exceptions to this are:
+  The exceptions to this are:

   - The TLS 1.3 MVP is not compatible with MBEDTLS_USE_PSA_CRYPTO, so this option must be disabled.
-  - The TLS 1.3 MVP requires MBEDTLS_SSL_KEEP_PEER_CERTIFICATE, so this option must be enabled.
+  - The TLS 1.3 MVP requires MBEDTLS_PSA_CRYPTO_C and MBEDTLS_SSL_KEEP_PEER_CERTIFICATE,
+    so these options must be enabled.

   Mbed TLS SSL/TLS related features are not supported or not applicable to the TLS 1.3 MVP: